michikono/angular-wait/README.md

 Here's what would happen:

 1. "Loading" would initially appear
-2. 2 seconds later, "hello from the server" would show
+2. Two seconds later, "hello from the server" would show

 ## Why is this better than ng-if="variableName"?